Alfredo Antonini: 1950s-1970s: Television

 Antonini’s work with CBS soon led to television work as that medium came to prominence in the 1950s.
-He composed half the scores and led the CBS Orchestra in performances for the popular documentary series, The Twentieth Century (1957-66).
+He composed half the scores and led the CBS Orchestra in performances for the popular documentary series, The Twentieth Century (1957–66).
 He conducted the CBS Orchestra on the American Musical Theater documentary series (1959) which also featured Robert Weede and Laurel Hurley.

 Other early network credits included the long-running ecumenical religious program, Lamp Unto My Feet, and specials such as Cinderella and The Fabulous Fifties.

 Antonini continued to collaborate as a guest conductor with instrumental soloists, including Benny Goodman in 1960 for a performance of Mozart's Clarinet Concerto at Lewisohn Stadium.
 In addition, he conducted the Symphony of the Air in the live prime-time television special Spring Festival of Music for CBS Television.
 This collaboration with the pianist John Browning and the producer Robert Herridge showcased a performance of a movement from Sergie Rachmaninoff's Second Piano Concerto.
 The performance was noted for its musical excellence as well as its dramatic visual presentation on television.

 In 1962, Antonini collaborated with First Lady of the United States Jacqueline Kennedy, director Franklin J. Schaffner, and journalist Charles Collingwood of CBS News for the groundbreaking television documentary A Tour of the White House with Mrs. John F. Kennedy.
 The documentary television program was watched by more than 80 million viewers throughout the world and received wide critical acclaim.
+Soon thereafter in 1963, he received a special citation from ASCAP in recognition of his distinguished service to the development of music in America.

 In 1964, Antonini appeared as conductor of the CBS Symphony Orchestra in an acclaimed adaptation of Hector Berlioz's sacred oratorio L'enfance du Christ for CBS Television.
 His operatic soloists included: Sherrill Milnes, Giorgio Tozzi, Ara Berberian, and Charles Anthony as supported by the choral voices of the Camerata Singers.
 At this time, he collaborated as conductor for a televised episode of The CBS Repertoire Workshop, "Feliz Borinquen", which showcased the talents of such leading Puerto Rican-American performers as: Martina Arroyo and Raul Davila.